Biggy54321/AVL-BST-Tress-Comparison/README.md

 # AVL-BST-Tress-Comparison

-Assignment for comparing the performance of BST and AVL trees
+* Assignment for comparing the performance of BST and AVL trees

+* Read the document for the exact problem statement.